xToken/DAK/Readme.txt

       "kImbalanceDuration": Time before round will end due to imbalanced teams.
       "kWarningMessage": Message shown when autoconcede detects team inbalance and starts countdown.
     },
+	"Messages": {
+      "kMessageInterval": Amount of minutes between broadcast message.
+      "kMessagesPerTick": Number of messages sent per block.
+      "kMessage": [ Messages displayed every kMessageInterval minutes. ] "kEnabled": This boolean controls if the MOTD plugin is enabled.
+      "kMessageTickDelay": Delay in seconds between blocks of messages.
+    },
     "MOTD": {
       "kMOTDMessageDelay": Delay in seconds between blocks of messages sent to client.
       "kMOTDMessage": [ Messages displayed on player connect. ] "kMOTDMessagesPerTick": How many messages to send per block.
       "kMOTDMessageRevision": The revision of the MOTD used to track accepted clients.
-      "kEnabled": This boolean controls if the MOTD plugin is loaded.
+      "kEnabled": This boolean controls if the MOTD plugin is enabled.
     },
     "MapVote": {
       "kVoteMapRockTheVote": Message displayed when player rocks the vote.